-31.14.0000000000000000000000000000000000 gy - Implementation Anna Funding 1 iming Plan Action Allocation (as estimated at time of TPS adoption) Responsible Team(s) Status 23/24 24/25 25/26 26/27 27/28 2023/24 Annual Review Update (August 2024) 2.2.2: Develop a cyber-security maturity assessment survey for Vincent businesses to support them to better understand risks. \$30,000 Information & Communications Technology Completed • Vincent have developed a draft survey (available here) based on the Australian Cyber Security Centre (ACSC) Small Business Cyber Security Checklist .
-2.2.3: Provide businesses with information and support to improve their cyber security resilience and resistance to threats. \$5,000 Information & Communications Technology On Track • • • A basic survey score will be constructed from the above survey, with an automated response directing towards resources based on maturity level: 1.
-"Your organisation is beginning to understand cyber security" - links to ACSC's Small Business Cyber Security Checklist 2.
-"Your organisation has some cyber security, but would benefit from more" - links to ACSC's Small Business Cyber Security Guide 3.
-"Your organisation demonstrates cyber maturity awareness and might value additional mitigation strategies" - links to ACSC's Essential 8 Potentially the City can offer a workshop for any business needing more basic support and understanding to help them begin their journey.
-Need to consider how this can be delivered and sustained with available resources; and whether to involve third-parties (cyber experts / service providers).
-The need for a government-endorsed framework for small/medium sized businesses is becoming clear: 1.
-City of Vincent will not be able to sustain cyber security support to local businesses.
-2. ACSC's Essential 8, is likely to be overly complex for the majority of Vincent businesses who will not have the resources to understand or implement its recommendations.
-A report to the City's EMC will be prepared.
-2.3 Work with stakeholders on strategic projects that support the creation of local jobs, improve housing diversity and boost Vincent's liveability 2.3.1: Progress key strategic projects that provide increased, diverse housing in Vincent.
-Nil Urban Design & Strategic Projects On Track • • • • In 2023/24, the City worked on planning frameworks for the North Perth, Beaufort Street, William Street and Mt Hawthorn Town Centres.
-The planning frameworks seek to plan for a variety of housing products in close proximity to Town Centre amenities of business and open space.
-Requirements for housing typologies are governed by the State Planning Policy 7.3: Residential Design Codes and seek a variety of apartment sizes in new development.
-The City is also undertaking a review of the Local Planning Strategy and Scheme which will outline the need for a variety of housing options for the community now and into the future.
-2.3.2: Encourage external providers and developers to provide a greater variety of business models, industry mix, and workforce diversity across emerging town centres and places.
-Nil Urban Design & Strategic Projects On Track • • • • • The Town Centre Planning Frameworks provide for a variety of land uses.
-There are few land uses which are not permitted allowing a variety of businesses to be contemplated.
-The preparation of the Local Planning Strategy and Scheme will also consider the land uses and their permissibility in the different zones of the City.
+Funding 1 Timing Plan Action Allocation (as estimated at time of TPS adoption) Responsible Team(s) Status 23/24 24/25 25/26 26/27 27/28 - 2023/24 Annı (Aug 2.2.2: Develop a cyber-security maturity assessment survey for Vincent businesses to support them to better understand risks. \$30,000 Information & Communications Technology Completed • Vincent have developed a draf the Australian Cyber Security ( Cyber Security Checklist .
+2.2.3: Provide businesses with information and support to improve their cyber security resilience and resistance to threats. \$5,000 Information & Communications Technology On Track • • • • A basic survey score will be convict an automated response di maturity level: "Your organisation is bisecurity" - links to ACS Checklist "Your organisation has benefit from more" - linCyber Security Guide "Your organisation der awareness and might strategies" - links to A Potentially the City can offer a more basic support and unders journey.
+Need to consider how with available resources; and v (cyber experts / service provide) The need for a government-ensized businesses is becoming City of Vincent will not support to local busine ACSC's Essential 8, is majority of Vincent bus resources to understar recommendations.
+1 2.3 Work with stakeholders on strategic projects that support the creation of local jobs, improve housing diversity and boost Vincent's liveability 2.3.1: Progress key strategic projects that provide increased, diverse housing in Vincent.
+Nil Urban Design & Strategic Projects On Track • • • • • In 2023/24, the City worked on Perth, Beaufort Street, William Centres.
+The planning framework housing products in close prox business and open space.
+Requirements for housing type Planning Policy 7.3: Residentia of apartment sizes in new deve The City is also undertaking a Strategy and Scheme which w housing options for the commu 2.3.2: Encourage external providers and developers to provide a greater variety of business models, industry mix, and workforce diversity across emerging town centres and places.
+Nil Urban Design & Strategic Projects On Track • • • • • The Town Centre Planning Fra land uses.
+There are few land allowing a variety of businesse preparation of the Local Planni consider the land uses and the zones of the City.